 Day 7.
 Córdoba—UNESCO World Heritage Site

 Today you visit the city of Córdoba, where Moorish Spain had its intellectual, cultural and economic zenith.
 During the caliphate of Córdoba in the 10th century, about half a million people lived here.
 Christians, Jews and Muslims lived here peacefully side by side.
 A guided tour through the old town brings you closer to the most important architectural complex of the city—the Great Mosque of Córdoba—with its Muslim prayer halls and Christian chapels.
-You also visit the Alcázar of Córdoba, a palace surrounded by wonderful gardens.
 You stroll through the narrow streets of the Jewish quarter before getting back on your train.
 Overnight on board (BLD)

 Day 8.
 Seville